hiperium/city-sectors/functions/README.md

 ---
 ## Deploying Lambda function Locally using IntelliJ.
 Start the main class from the IDE to run the Lambda Function.
-The project uses the "local" profile as default, so this profile configures the Docker Compose deployment for the LocalStack environment:
+The project uses the `local` Spring profile as default, so this profile configures the Docker Compose deployment for the LocalStack environment:

 ```properties
 spring.docker.compose.enabled=true